 Price developments on energy markets – especially electricity and gas – are currently the subject of intense political debate.
 The Russian invasion of Ukraine has once again raised the price level on the energy markets, which was already significantly higher than in previous years.
-In particular, short-term products for gas and electricity delivery in the coming month rose briefly by over hundred percent at the beginning of March.
 For the analysis of these price developments, a weekly updated diagram will be published on this page, which shows the development of the futures markets for electricity and gas, the CO2-prices, as well as the oil prices.
 The date of the Russian invasion of Ukraine is highlighted thereby.

 The products shown in the diagram are briefly presented and described below.